nemo0622/pokeemerald-expansion/README.md

     - Reusable TMs!
     - HM Revamp ported from Emerald Seaglass
         - Pokémon who can learn HM moves can use them in the field without them taking a move slot!
+    - A variety of settings accessible in the Options menu, including:
+        - Custom, detailed battle backgrounds vs GSC-style White backgrounds
+        - Toggle the visibility of the Day/Night cycle, for those who dislike how dark it gets
+        - Toggle Unique Pokémon Tint, which adds slight color variations to individual Pokémon

 ## Future Development Plans

 MAJOR TODOS:
 - PRE-DEMO RELEASE PROJECTS:
+    - Add items and missing old lady script to Pythios Cemetary
+    - Make Unique Palette system work for followers:
+        - Find where follower palettes are loaded and replace with UniquePalette or that other function
+    - Commission Flabebe, Floette, and Florges sprites (all red) + Floette Eternal form sprite (different shape flower)
     - Prepare for Demo release
         - Disable debug functions
         - Create "Demo" gfx for version # on title screen